It’s no secret that the professional services industry is booming.

 How much time do you spend sending project status update emails, generating status reports, or having status update meetings each week?

 Prioritizing visibility into project progress both for your team and your clients saves time — and sanity.
-With the #3 reason for client churn being lack of visibility into project status, it’s worth investing in a dashboard that shows you all project statuses at a glance.
+With the third reason reason for client churn being lack of visibility into project status, it’s worth investing in a dashboard that shows you all project statuses at a glance.
 It helps you maintain momentum and stay aligned — even if you hit roadblocks and need to reschedule tasks.

 Feedback and approval loops can be collaboration heaven or hell.
 All professional services teams can relate to sending clients an asset for approval and either hearing crickets or getting so much feedback that version control chaos ensues.
 All roads lead to frustration and confusion.

 Selecting a single source of truth for all project-related details and communications is the first and most important step to enhancing project visibility.
 Visual proofing and approval tools also help clarify edits and hold stakeholders accountable.
 Is the asset being approved by the client?
-Or, is it being revised by the professional services team?
+Or is it being revised by the professional services team?
 Keeping it all in one place keeps everyone aligned.

 Differentiating yourself from the competition requires the right processes and the tools to support them.
 Professional services teams can turn their biggest obstacles into opportunities and break the customer churn cycle.
+If you’re already a Wrike user, get in touch and explore the value that our features could add to your team.
+Our tool meets the unique needs of every professional services company.